 Llewellyn Leonard is an academic and an extremely passionate environmental justice promoter.
 From an early age, he displayed a keen interest in environmental issues and read whatever literature he could find on the subject.
 Although his ambition to save the planet as a child was far-fetched, he eventually chose a career in the environmental sciences to enable his knowledge to serve nature and society.
-He has an MSc Civil Engineering (Water Quality and Environmental Management) from the University of Durban Westville (now KwaZulu-Natal), South Africa and a Ph.D. from Kings College, University of London.
+He has an MSc (Water Quality and Environmental Management) from the University of KwaZulu-Natal, South Africa and a Ph.D.
+(Environmental Justice) from Kings College, University of London.
 Llewellyn has worked on environmental justice issues related to industrial, medical and municipal waste, landfills, mining, air pollution, incineration, cleaner production techniques, and obsolete pesticides to name a few in Southern Africa and internationally.
-Research interests include environmental justice; human rights, sustainability; risk communication; environmental leadership; environment (industrial risks, climate change, conservation); democracy and governance; social movements – especially in Germany, South Africa, United Kingdom and the United States; civil society-state-industry relations; transnational environmental accountability; mining and tourism impacts, global justice movements; and political ecology/economy.
+Research interests include environmental justice; human rights, sustainability; risk society; risk communication; environmental leadership; environment (industrial risks, climate change, ecological justice); democracy and governance; social movements; civil society-state-industry relations; mining and tourism impacts, and political ecology/economy.
 Llewellyn is a National Research Foundation (NRF) rated researcher.

 Llewellyn sits on the editorial advisory board for the South African Geographical Journal.
-He is also an advisory board member on the Food Evolution Research Laboratory (a partnership between Penn State University and the University of Johannesburg) – launched on the 28 August 2018.
+He is also an advisory board member of the Food Evolution Research Laboratory (a partnership between Penn State University and the University of Johannesburg) – launched on the 28 August 2018 and advises on food justice and sustainability issues.
 He also serves on the Rotary District 9400NPC Literacy Committee, to advise and engage on research support for local communities and Masters and Doctoral students to contribute to social change.
 He was a member of the Centre for Decision Analysis and Risk Management (DARM), Middlesex University, United Kingdom.
 DARM is a Research Centre within the School of Health and Social Sciences with an interest in risk, risk assessment and risk management on the development of strategies in public health, occupational safety, and the environment.
 In addition to academic and civil society publications, Llewellyn was a freelance environmental writer for the Royal African Society, based within parliaments Westminister, London.
 He strives to advance socio-economic and environmental justice by developing knowledge about, for and in dialogue with vulnerable groups (and civil society at large) impacted by injustices.
-When in Germany he networks with academic at Ludwig Maximilian University also working on environmental justice issues.
-He is currently engaging in a research partnership with the University of Orebro, Sweden (Environmental Sociology) on how scientific expertise is constructed and how it becomes authoritative.
+When in Germany he networks with academics at Ludwig Maximilian University also working on environmental justice issues.
+He is currently engaged in a research partnership with the University of Orebro, Sweden (Environmental Sociology) on how scientific expertise is constructed and how it becomes authoritative.

 Llewellyn has been instrumental in facilitating the development of a Declaration on eliminating the harmful impacts of Health Care Waste and Incinerators in Southern African communities.’
 This is the first organized civil society declaration calling on Southern African governments to seek alternative mechanisms for dealing with waste management rather than incineration.
 In addition, he has also assisted in the formulation of “The Glenmore Declaration on the Elimination of mercury and mercury pollution in Southern Africa communities.”
 In 2011 he was also instrumental in leading actions at the University of Johannesburg to make the institution the first ‘green university’ on the African continent.
 This initiative also received financial support from the Vice Chancellor to facilitate student education to attend the United Nations Framework Convention on Climate Change (UNFCCC) Conference of Parties (COP) which works to assess progress in dealing with climate change.
 Llewellyn’s more recent activities have included setting up community libraries in rural areas around the Kruger National Park in partnership with the Humanitarian Distribution Centre, including getting youth to become active members in society for social change as part of community engagement projects.
 Due to Llewellyn’s passion and support for social change he was, as part of a ceremony at the University of Johannesburg in 2016 inducted into the Rotary Club by the President of the Rotarian society and then in 2018 inducted into the New Dawn Club.